Lego Trains: Community

-Lego trains are popular among adult fans of Lego, and Lego Train clubs around the world.
+Lego trains are popular among adult fans of Lego, and there are Lego Train clubs around the world.

-A number of these Lego train clubs exhibit large model train layouts at various community functions, train shows, and Lego conventions, such as BrickFest.
-Some of the largest layouts in the United States have been the result of ILTCO's (International Lego Train Club Organization) lead combined efforts by several train clubs at the 2005, 2006, and 2007 National Model Railroad Association national conventions.
-Lego has also introduced train sets designed by members of the Lego community, for example, Santa Fe set by James Mathis, and the Train Factory set in March 2007.
+A number of Lego train clubs exhibit large model train layouts at various community functions, train shows, and Lego conventions (such as BrickFest).
+Some of the largest layouts in the United States have been the result of efforts led by the International Lego Train Club Organization alongside several train clubs at the 2005, 2006, and 2007 National Model Railroad Association national conventions.
+Lego has also introduced train sets designed by members of the Lego community, such as the Santa Fe set by James Mathis and the Train Factory set in March 2007.

 The community was also supported by a magazine about Lego trains called Railbricks, created by Jeramy Spurgeon and written by Lego train fans from around the world.
 Railbricks is no longer active.

-A computer program called Track designer was created by Matt Bates to help fans plan track layouts.
-This program is no longer supported, but was the inspiration for similar programs such as TrackDraw by Cary Clark (no longer supported), and BlueBrick by Alban Nanty which is still supported at the time of writing.
+A computer program called Track Designer was created by Matt Bates to help fans plan track layouts.
+This program is no longer actively developed, but inspired similar programs such as TrackDraw by Cary Clark (no longer supported) and BlueBrick by Alban Nanty.

-In late December 2016, prominent train builder Cale Leiphart along with several others created Brick Model Railroader (BMR), which was created to replace Railbricks as a hub of the train building community.
+In late December 2016, prominent train builder Cale Leiphart, along with several others, created Brick Model Railroader (BMR), intended to replace Railbricks as a hub of the train building community.
 Brick Model Railroader is a news and blog site with the intention of spreading insightful ideas and techniques to all fans of Lego trains.
-They also now offer 'Premium Instruction Kits', which are instructions for train models, from their store.
+They also offer 'Premium Instruction Kits', which are instructions for train models, from their store.